 Forty-three percent of sunscreens tested by Consumer Reports didn’t live up to their SPF claim, according to a new report.

 After testing 60 popular formulas, the watchdog group found that nearly half failed to offer the protection that their labels claimed.
-That’s bad news for all of us—but especially for kids and teens, considering the recent research that shows getting five or more blistering sunburns between the ages of 15 and 20 increases the likelihood of developing skin cancer by 68 percent.
+That’s bad news for all of us—but especially for kids and teens, considering the recent research that shows even one blistering sunburn in childhood or adolescence more than doubles your chances of developing melanoma later in life.

 Add it to the list of things beach goers need to worry about when it comes to sun protection.
 According to the Environmental Working Group, common sunscreen additives like vitamin A (listed as retinyl palmitate on labels) and oxybenzone have been linked to an increased likelihood of developing skin tumors.
 Both EWG and the FDA caution against using spray sunscreens because they don’t provide a thick enough layer of protection and can be easily inhaled—not ideal for products laced with potentially harmful chemicals.

 In an attempt to be as safe as possible, some people are turning to all-natural mineral sunscreens that rely on titanium dioxide, zinc oxide, or both as active ingredients.
 But even these products aren’t safe from criticism; Consumer Reports found that just 26 percent of mineral-only formulas held up to their SPF rating.